Archive

 Metro: Palais Royal Musee du Louvre station

 Even though I spent only a few hours at the Louvre, I was overloaded visually by the time I left.
 But I’m very glad that I stayed.
-As an art lover, I would have been kicking myself now if I had left.
+As an art lover, I would have been kicking myself now if I had not seen it.

 The Louvre — worth a visit, even for a couple of hours.